marlanamc/time-map/README.md

 - **Quick Wins**: Click "Quick Wins" for low-motivation task suggestions
 - **Settings**: Click "Accessibility & Overwhelm" to customize the interface

-### Managing Goals
+### Managing Items

-- Click a goal on the calendar to view details and edit
+- Click an item on the calendar to view details and edit
 - Click "Surprise me" in the Coming Up section for random selection
-- Filter goals by category using the Scope filters
+- Filter by category using the Scope filters
-- Mark goals as complete to celebrate achievements
+- Mark complete to celebrate achievements
-- Drag and drop goals in Day view to schedule specific times
+- Drag and drop in Day view to schedule specific times

 ## Technology Stack